The Fifth Trimester: How to Go Back to Work After Baby.

 Find your childcare.

 First, consider who will be taking care of your baby while you’re working.
-Will it be a family member or friend, a daycare, a babysitter, or a nanny?
+Will it be a family member or friend, a daycare, a part-time caregiver, or a nanny?
 It’s best to start considering your options before the time to return to work is upon you.

 Call around, have some interviews, visit daycares, and consider waiting lists and costs.
 Knowing your baby is in the best hands will alleviate some of your stress in the coming days.
 Finding someone you trust is crucial.